 It is not unusual for campers, particularly those that are younger, to have trouble saying goodbye to their parents/guardians after check-in.
 Most get over it quickly and go on to have a wonderful time thanks to the help of our personable counselors and structured programming.
 In the rare instance that a camper continues to struggle beyond drop-off/throughout the course of camp, we will contact the parent or guardian accordingly.

 How much down time do the campers have?

 The downtime at camp varies among the divisions and is established primarily based on age, but we also take great consideration to the weather.
-CUBS Pre-K has a scheduled down time every day.
-This is to help our youngest campers make the most of their active time at camp.
-Although lunch and snack breaks are the primary down times for CUBS JV and Varsity, we schedule necessary water breaks throughout the day with particular attention to the warmer and sunnier days of the summer.
+Although lunch break is the primary downtime for campers, a scheduled snack time and often the showing of a short movie will be part of the daily curriculum so campers can refuel and adequately rest and hydrate to beat the summer heat.
+Throughout the day we schedule necessary water breaks with particular attention to the warmer and sunnier days of the summer.

 Parents/guardians should always report to check-in on Monday mornings.
 This is to ensure all forms on file are accurate and up-to-date, that medical information is reviewed with the medical director and so counselors can meet who will be dropping off/picking up the camper on a daily basis.